onera/Cassiopee/Transform/doc2/source/Transform.rst

          b = T.subzone(a, [1,2,...], type='faces')

-    :param a:  Input data
+    :param a: input data
     :type  a: array or zone
     :param minIndex: (imin,jmin,kmin) for a structured grid, list of indices otherwise
     :type  minIndex:  3-tuple of integers
     :param maxIndex: (imax,jmax,kmax) for a structured grid, None otherwise